radical-cybertools/radical.pilot/docs/source/overview.rst

 What is a Compute Unit (CU)?
 ============================

+An RP ComputeUnit (CU, or 'unit') represents a self-contained, executable part of the application's workload.
+A CU is described by the following attributes (for details, check out the :class:`API documentation <radical.pilot.ComputeUnitDescription>`):

+  * `executable`    : the name of the executable to be run on the target machines
+  * `arguments`     : a list of argument strings to be passed to the executable
+  * `environment`   : a dictionary of environment variable/value pairs to be set before unit execution
+  * `input_staging` : a set of staging directives for input data
+  * `output_staging`: a set of staging directives for output data

 How about data?
 ===============

+Data management is important for executing CUs, both in providing input data, and staging/sharing output data.
+RP has different means to handle data, and they are specifically covered in sections
+:ref:`in <chapter_user_guide_06>`
+:ref:`the <chapter_user_guide_07>`
+:ref:`UserGuide <chapter_user_guide_08>`.

 What is a scheduler?
 Why are there multiple schedulers?
 ========================================================